 The Real Deal

 Much like how Indian food in America is a different, ‘lighter’ version of the same food you’ll find in India, the same goes for supper clubs.
 There are places that call themselves Supper Clubs (like in Denver!), but to experience the real supper club culture, you need to head to Wisconsin.
-For me travel is about cultural exploration, and supper clubs (done the right way), is a way to do cultural travel here in the US.
+For me, travel is about cultural exploration, and supper clubs (done the right way), are a way to do cultural travel here in the US.

 This is a slice of Americana that shouldn’t be missed.
-Just make sure you plan for a whole night there; in fact you might not want to leave the comfort of the bar.
+Just make sure you plan for a whole night there; in fact, you might not want to leave the comfort of the bar.

-I strongly believe there is still a place for the classic foods in this sous vide world.
+I strongly believe there is still a place for classic foods in this sous vide world.
 Bring on the classic favorites, because this food has something all of the modern food doesn’t…it has memories of a bygone era…and memories taste good.